 There seem to be four primary soil types:

 The ideal soil for vegetable gardens is loamy soil, which stimulates the development of practically all sorts of vegetables.

-You’ll only have to work a little harder on those soils to get the base perfect.
+You’ll only have to work harder on those soils to perfect the base.

 A great resource is the USDA Web Soil Survey.
 It is a very extensive soil database that covers more than 95% of the US counties.

-Loam is a variety of soil that is largely made up of clay, sand, and silt.
+Loam is a variety of soil largely made up of clay, sand, and silt.
 It’s the most popular form of soil for gardening.

 Since it maintains moisture efficiently while draining at a correct rate, loam soil is ideal for gardening.